ndPPPhz/Fixture-Generator/README.md

 Under the hood is driven by the [Round-robin](https://en.wikipedia.org/wiki/Round-robin_tournament) alghorithm which guarantees thah each contestant meets all other contestants in turn.

+I have used this tool during the development of [What If](https://github.com/ndPPPhz/WhatIf_UI).
+Take a look at it if you are a fantasy football player.

 ## Usage

 ### NPM